canonical/mir/doc/building_source_for_pc.md

     $ make (-j8)
     $ ctest

-Installing mir
+Installing Mir
 --------------

-To install mir just use the normal make install command:
+To install Mir just use the normal make install command:

     $ make install

-This will install the mir libraries, executable, example clients and header files to the configured installation location (/usr/local by default).
-If you install to a non-standard location, keep in mind that you will probably need to properly set the PKG_CONFIG_PATH environment variable to allow other applications to build against mir, and LD_LIBRARY_PATH to allow applications to find the mir libraries at runtime.
+This will install the Mir libraries, executable, example clients and header files to the configured installation location (/usr/local by default).
+If you install to a non-standard location, keep in mind that you will probably need to properly set the PKG_CONFIG_PATH environment variable to allow other applications to build against Mir, and LD_LIBRARY_PATH to allow applications to find the Mir libraries at runtime.